aig-hagen/probo2/README.md

   (user has to confirm generation) or beforehand via the --generate/-g option.
 It is also possilbe to generate random argument files for the DC/DS problems with the --random_arguments/-rnd option.
 By default, the following attributes are saved for a benchmark: name, path, format, and the extension of query argument files.
 However, it is possible to specify additional attributes using your functions.
 See section "custom function" for further information.
+  If no benchmark name via the --name option is provided, the name is derived from the benchmark path.
+Instance formats and the file extension of the query arguments (used for DS and DC tasks) are automatically set if not specified.
+For this the file extensions of all files in the given path are compared with the default file formats\extensions (see src/utils/definitions.DefaultInstanceFormats and src/utils/definitions.DefaultQueryFormats).
+Formats are set to the intesection between found formats and default formats.

 **Options**:
 + *-n, --name *